 October 1942 to May 1945, Elvington

 The Squadron moved to Elvington airfield, just outside York, and commenced intensive training on Halifax II aircraft in October 1942 but was not declared operational until the end of January 1943.
 Unlike most of its previous bases, which were pre-war regular RAF stations, this was a recently constructed temporary camp with wooden buildings and Nissen hut accommodation.
 All with a wartime ambience and atmosphere, which was far from the luxury and comfort previously experienced.

 February and March 1943

 The squadron’s first raid using the Halifax was against the U-boat base at Lorient, France, on the 4th February 1943, this was followed by several raids mainly on similar targets.
 During February and March 1943 the squadron flew 152 sorties on 22 raids, with the loss of only 3 aircraft, a loss rate of 2%.
-The first losses did not occur until the 10th March 1943 when two aircraft were lost on a raid on Munich, and another on 29th March 1943 on Berlin.
+The first loss occurred on the 10th March 1943 when two aircraft were lost on a raid on Munich, and another on 29th March 1943 on Berlin.

 However, now the Battle of the Ruhr commenced and although this was before a directive had been issued this was later looked upon as de facto marking the start of Operation Pointblank for the RAF.
 So started 77 Squadron’s worst, yet undoubtedly greatest year.